Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Project Scoping

-Some aspects of the planning of this site were relient on the API development and are addressed to some degree in some of the inital mindmapping documents.
+Some aspects of the planning of this site were reliant on the API development and are addressed to some degree in some of the initial mindmapping documents.

-However, if you wish to see more of the API planning including the Entity Relationship Diagram please visit the Backend Redo [here](https://github.com/Joe-Collins-1986/BitWise-DRF)
+However, if you wish to see more of the API planning including the Entity Relationship Diagram, please visit the Backend Redo [here](https://github.com/Joe-Collins-1986/BitWise-DRF)

 <details>
     <summary style="font-weight:bold">Problem Statement</summary>